Balgashang/PythonSemester1/README.md

 # PythonSemester1
-Some of my python projects from my first semester
+Some of my python projects from my first semester, will be adding various projects with a brief description of each, I hope.